-- The price of the ISSA Certified Fitness Trainer exam is comparable to other personal trainer certifications.
+- The price of the ISSA Certified Personal Trainer exam is comparable to other personal trainer certifications.

 - There are numerous advanced specializations available to add to your expertise or for CEUs, including a nutrition and sports nutrition specialization which would pair nicely with the Certified Fitness Trainer credential.

-The ISSA Certified Fitness Trainer credential is not as well-known or as reputable as some of the other CPT certifications available that are accredited by the NCCA.
+The ISSA Certified Personal Trainer credential is not as well-known as some of the other CPT certifications available that are accredited by the NCCA.
 The ISSA credential is sometimes considered one of the top five certifications but is not in the top three.